-The 2014 Final Dividend was fully franked for Australian tax purposes.
+The proposed 2015 Interim Dividend will be fully franked for Australian tax purposes.

-New Zealand imputation credits of NZ 12 cents per ordinary share were also attached to all cash dividend payments and to the Dividend Amounts relating to all ordinary shares that participated in the Dividend Reinvestment Plan with respect to the 2014 Final Dividend (but were not attached in connection with ordinary shares that participated in the Bonus Option Plan).
+It is also proposed that New Zealand imputation credits of NZ 10 cents per ordinary share will be attached to all cash dividend payments and to the Dividend Amounts relating to all ordinary shares that participate in the Dividend Reinvestment Plan (DRP) with respect to the 2015 Interim Dividend (but will not be attached in connection with ordinary shares that participate in the Bonus Option Plan (BOP)).

-The Record Date for the 2014 Final Dividend was 11 November 2014 and the last date for making DRP, BOP and Foreign Currency elections was
+The Record Date for the 2015 Interim Dividend is 12 May 2015 and the last date for making DRP, BOP and Foreign Currency elections is 13 May 2015.

 ANZ has a policy that all dividends payable to shareholders in Australia, New Zealand or United Kingdom will be paid by direct credit to their nominated financial institution accounts (excluding credit card accounts).

-Subject to having received effective contrary instructions from the shareholder, the 2014 Final Dividend to be paid to shareholders with a registered address in the United Kingdom (including the Channel Islands and the Isle of Man) or New Zealand was converted to pounds sterling and New Zealand dollars respectively at an exchange rate calculated on 14 November 2014.
+Subject to receiving effective contrary instructions from the shareholder, the 2015 Interim Dividend paid to shareholders with a registered address in the United Kingdom (including the Channel Islands and the Isle of Man) or New Zealand will be converted to pounds sterling and New Zealand dollars respectively at an exchange rate calculated on 15 May 2015.

 ANZ offers both a Dividend Reinvestment Plan (DRP) and a Bonus Option Plan (BOP) as alternatives to receiving cash dividends on ANZ ordinary shares.

-The Acquisition Price used in determining the number of shares to be provided under the DRP and BOP in connection with the 2014 Final Dividend was the arithmetic average of the daily volume weighted average sale price of all fully paid ANZ ordinary shares sold on the ASX during the ten trading days commencing 14 November 2014, and then rounded to the nearest whole cent (- please note that no discount was applied when calculating the Acquisition Price in relation to the 2014 Final Dividend).
-In order to be effective, election notices from ordinary shareholders wanting to commence, cease or vary their participation in the DRP or BOP for the 2014 Final Dividend must have been received by ANZ's Share Registrar by 5.00 pm (Australian Eastern Daylight time) on 12 November 2014.
+The Acquisition Price to be used in determining the number of shares to be provided under the DRP and BOP in connection with the 2015 Interim Dividend will be the arithmetic average of the daily volume weighted average sale price of all fully paid ANZ ordinary shares sold on the ASX during the ten trading days commencing 15 May 2015 (less a 1.5% discount), and then rounded to the nearest whole cent.
+In order to be effective, election notices from ordinary shareholders wanting to commence, cease or vary their participation in the DRP or BOP for the 2015 Interim Dividend must be received by ANZ's Share Registrar by 5.00 pm (Australian Standard Daylight time) on 13 May 2015.

 - Shareholder Alternatives Booklet (PDF 89 KB)